FrancisLaiLD/Qt-Medical/README.md

-# Qt-Medical
+# Francis Lai
-Learn about Qt
+Learn more and more